 The Philippine Nation

 The Republic of the Philippines has a representative democracy modeled after the United States of America’s system of government.

 Cooking methods in the Philippines may appear strange to foreigners at first glance.

 Compostela Valley, called Comval for short, is a province of the Philippines located in the Davao Region in Mindanao.

 Nueva Ecija is a landlocked province of the Philippines located in Central Luzon region.

 Oriental Mindoro, located about 140 km southwest of Manila, is a province of the Philippines located in the island of Mindoro under the MIMAROPA region in Luzon.

 Bukidnon is a landlocked province of the Philippines located in the Northern Mindanao region.

-Cotabato is a landlocked province of the Philippines located in the interior of Mindanao Island in Soccsksargen Region.
+Ilocos Sur is a province of the Philippines located along the western coast of Northern Luzon and belongs to Ilocos Region.